 patchy hair loss from the scalp.

-the portion of the body that lies between the pelvis and the thorax including the stomach, intestines, gallbladder, spleen, pancreas and bladder.
+the part of the body between the pelvis and the thorax including the stomach, intestines, gallbladder, spleen, pancreas and bladder.
 Also referred to as the belly.

 a non-cancerous (benign) tumour originating in a gland that produces hormones.

-a decrease in the number of red blood cells or less than the normal quantity of haemoglobin in the blood, leaving a person feeling tired.
-A person with anaemia is described as anaemic.
+a decrease in the number of red blood cells and haemoglobin in the blood, leaving a person feeling tired.

 referring to a condition that develops rapidly and is in an early stage.